 Motion solutions that help the world transport, process, handle, convert and automate.

 Our rail and bearing blocks come together to solve endless engineering challenges across numerous industries and applications.
 Therefore, sizing and selecting an assembly or linear guide system should be a careful and systematic process.
 Below you will find step-by-step instructions to guide you through the sizing and selection.
-If at any time you need to speak with our team, fill out the Quick Contact form to the right, or visit the Customer Support section of the website to learn more about our support team and how we can assist you.
+If, at any time, you need to speak with our team, fill out the Quick Contact form to the right, or visit the Customer Support section of the website.

 SIZING & SELECTION PROCESS